nanoacademic/devicegen/README.md

 ## About Gmsh

-devicegen builds on the Gmsh, "an open source 3D finite element mesh generator with a built-in CAD engine and post-processor", which is released under the GPL license.
-For more information on Gmsh, please visit: https://gmsh.info/.
+`devicegen` uses `Gmsh` to create its meshes. `Gmsh` is "an open source 3D finite element mesh generator with a built-in CAD engine and post-processor", which is released under the GPL license.
+For more information on `Gmsh`, please visit: https://gmsh.info/.